1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 | Read committed   | Not possible           | Possible           | Possible               | Possible              |
 | Repeatable read  | Not possible           | Not possible       | Allowed, but not in PG | Possible              |
 | Serializable     | Not possible           | Not possible       | Not possible           | Not possible          |

+In PostgreSQL, you can request any of the four standard transaction isolation levels, but internally only three distinct isolation levels are implemented, i.e., PostgreSQL's Read Uncommitted mode behaves like Read Committed.
+This is because it is the only sensible way to map the standard isolation levels to PostgreSQL's multiversion concurrency control architecture.